14. Text Data

 ## 'π = 3.14'

-creates a string including the variable pi
+creates a string showing the value of the variable pi

-formatted as a float
+as a float

 rounded to two places after the decimal separator.